hai-vr/documentation/docs/changelogs/animator-as-code-modular-avatar.md

 Leave Alpha version, by committing some of the last breaking API changes.

 Compared to 1.0.99xx:
-- (BREAKING) Make constructors non-public:
+- (BREAKING) Make constructors non-public.
-  - Fix inconsistency where constructors were public.

 ## 1.1.0-beta.4